chadtopaz/computational-linear-algebra/recap/Recap-1.md

 Assume that for all parts of this problem, I am using the same computer and software.
 I have a 1000 × 1000 dense matrix **A** without special structure.
 My computer solves **A** **x** = **b** using Gaussian elimination and back substitution in 10 seconds.
-Show your work before the code block and please give final answers in the code block.

 a\.
 I’d like to solve another problem **C** **y** = **g**, where **C** is a dense 10<sup>5</sup> × 10<sup>5</sup> matrix without special